MarioMingarro/SppTrend/README.md

-## Methodological Workflow
-The `SppTrend` package follows a structured workflow to analyze species trends:
+The `SppTrend` package provides a structured workflow for analyzing trends in species occurrence data:

-Environmental Data Generation (Optional): Functions like `get_era5_tme()` and `get_dem_ele()` can be used to supplement occurrence data with temperature and elevation information.
+1.  **Environmental Data Integration (Optional)**: Utilize functions like `get_era5_tme()` to incorporate temperature data and `get_dem_ele()` to add elevation information to your occurrence records.
+This step enriches the dataset with environmental context.
-Estimation of the Overall Trend of Responses: The `overall_trend()` function calculates the average temporal variation for all species, providing a baseline for comparison.
+2.  **Overall Trend Estimation**: Employ the `overall_trend()` function to calculate the average temporal trend of the selected response variables across all species in your dataset.
+This provides a general baseline for comparison.
-Estimation of Individual Trends of Responses: The `spp_trend()` function analyzes the temporal trends of different responses for each individual species.
+3.  **Individual Trend Analysis**: Use the `spp_trend()` function to determine the individual temporal trends for each species and response variable.
+This step compares individual species' responses with the overall trends.
-Analysis of Specific Species Responses: The `spp_strategy()` function classifies species into different ecological strategies based on their individual trends compared to the overall trend.
+4.  **Ecological Strategy Classification**: Apply the `spp_strategy()` function to categorize species into distinct ecological strategies based on the significance and direction of their individual trends relative to the overall trend.

 ### Detailed Steps

 The `SppTrend` package is designed to analyze species presence records.
-To utilize the package effectively, your dataset should, at a minimum, include the following information for each occurrence:
+To utilize the package effectively, your dataset must, at a minimum, include the following information for each occurrence:

-* Species identification.
+* Species identification (e.g., 'species').
-* Latitude and Longitude.
+* Geographic coordinates: Latitude (e.g., 'Lat') and Longitude (e.g., 'Lon').
-* Date of the observation (year, and preferably month).
+* Temporal information: Year (e.g., 'year'), and preferably Month (e.g., 'month').

-Given the global scope of potential applications, it is assumed that the coordinate reference system used is WGS84 (World Geodetic System 1984).
+Given its potential for global applications, the package assumes the use of the WGS84 (World Geodetic System 1984) coordinate reference system.

-**It is crucial to ensure that the column names in your input dataset match the names expected by the `SppTrend` functions (e.g., 'species', 'year', 'month', 'lon', 'lat', Tme, Tmx or Tmn).**
+**It is essential that the column names in your input dataset either match the default names expected by the `SppTrend` functions (e.g., 'species', 'year', 'month', 'Lon', 'Lat', and environmental response variables such as 'Tme', 'Tmx', or 'Tmn') or are correctly specified using the corresponding `*_col` arguments within the function calls.**

 The following is an example illustrating the structure of a data frame containing 500 randomly generated presence records for 10 distinct species: